 Any failure by a party to fulfil any obligations under the contract will give rise to a specific set of consequences that the innocent party is entitled to, namely:

 - Termination with a claim for damages; or

 - Specific performance

-When a breach of contract occurs, the first step the innocent party needs take is to issue a default notice on the defaulting party calling upon him/her to rectify same within at least seven days.
+When a breach of contract occurs, the first step the innocent party needs to take is to issue a default notice on the defaulting party calling upon him/her to rectify the same within at least seven days.

 Failure to do so by the defaulting party entitles the innocent party to immediately cancel the contract and sue for damages.
 The reason the innocent party will pursue a damages claim is that he/she must be placed in the position they would’ve been in, had the breach not occurred.

 Suppose the innocent party does not wish to cancel the contract.
 In that case, they can approach the Court for an Order demanding specific performance by the defaulting party.
 By taking this approach, the innocent party is invoking a remedy to keep the contract alive.

 A repudiation is an act of demonstration by a party through words or conduct that he/she no longer intends to be bound by the terms of the contract or fulfil any of the obligations under the contract, without a lawful reason.
 The innocent party has an election to affirm the contract (by ignoring or rejecting the repudiation) or rescind the contract by accepting the repudiation, thereby terminating the primary obligations.